ADD CONDITION

 Additional Information

 You should apply this medication topically to the affected area, using it no more than 3 to 4 times a day if you are an adult or a child aged 2 years and older.
-If the patient is under 2 years old, it's important to consult a doctor before use.
+If the patient is under 2 years old, it's important to consult a physician before use.
 There are no additional details available regarding laboratory tests, abuse potential, or patient counseling.

 FAQ